ChrisEric1/ChrisEric1.GitHub.io/README.md

 and run **npm i** and **node index.js**, and then run lightcord.
 If it gets stuck, Completly close it out and run it again.
 Now it should work with the last newest assets compatiable with lightcord.

-B. You may also compile lightcord, you need the modified source code http://github.com/ChrisEric1/Lightcord with its requirements like node.js
+B. You may also compile lightcord, you need the modified source code http://github.com/ChrisEric1/Lightcord with its requirements like node.js Compile lightcord and then run lightcord.
- ~~and you need the patches http://github.com/ChrisEric1/ChrisEric1/archive/refs/heads/main.zip~~ Compile lightcord and then ~~DO NOT copy settings.json since its not required when compiled. cd into the patches in a new cmd window, run **npm i && node index.js** and~~ run lightcord.
 Thats it.

 C. Download and run the latest release from https://github.com/ChrisEric1/Lightcord/releases and run it WITHOUT ANY PATCHES NEEDED!
 Note you may need to close it and reopen if running for the first time due to a bug, and tabs don't currently work at the moment.